Threshold-360/.github/PULL_REQUEST_TEMPLATE.md

 **PR Checklist**

 - [ ] Indicate merge type [stag] or [prod] in the title
-- [ ] Ensure that this branch was forked from master
+- [ ] Ensure that this branch was forked from master (and up to date with the latest version of master)
 - [ ] Create both the [stag] and [prod] PRs (they should be the same branch)